 - Important to realize is that email could potentially be a hurdle.
 Some cloud providers do not allow you to send out an email directly.
 You will have to set up your email service so that it uses one of their “cloud” offerings to deliver email.

 Do not forget to set up a backup strategy – most cloud providers offer an integrated solution but you are not obliged to use that.

-In general, most applications have at least some aspects that are better served converting them to their cloud alter ego.
-Cloud offering started of with a range of services that at first feel do not bring much to the table.
-One of the more fascinating cloud offerings are the “cloud storage” and “cloud databases”.
+In general, most applications have at least some aspects that are better served to convert them to their cloud alter ego.
+Cloud offering started off with a range of services that at first feel do not bring much to the table.
+One of the more fascinating cloud offerings are “cloud storage” and “cloud databases”.

-Similarly, cloud storage comes in a wide variety of flavors, ready to be integrated with any application.
+Similarly, cloud storage comes in a wide variety of flavours, ready to be integrated with any application.

 Doing complex migrations always requires time and effort.
 Striking the right balance between effort and gain is key for complex migrations.
 But these gains can be substantial.

 Most applications don’t run at full load all the time causing a lot of over-spill and unused capacity.
 If the (re)focus is on the customer and the application rather than the infrastructure and the hardware, a complex migration might be just what you need.

 - Moving to the cloud allows you to scale up more easily and a lot of routine jobs that are required to keep services running are taken care of by an external team of experts.